Devamuthan/sticky-notes-react/README.md

 The application is not yet complete.
 The currently working features are:
 1. Add a note to the board
+2. Edit any note on the board.
-2. Remove a note from the board
+3. Remove a note from the board
-3. View the currently active notes
+4. View the currently active notes

 To view the live website, visit: https://sticky-notes-react-app.web.app/